osvaldo2627/keycloak-connect-roles/README.md

 # keycloak-roles-connect
 Connect-like middleware for authorization and roles management.
-This module can be easily extended to handler any kind of JWT Roles specification and clients.
+This module can be easily extended to handler any kind of JWT roles specification by client.
-However the base config and implementation takes in consideration the way that keyclock:Oauth2 generate roles by clients in JWT tokens.
+However the base config and implementation takes in consideration the keyclock:Oauth2 generated roles in the JWT.

 > This middleware does NOT `verify` JWT tokens, It is intended to be use for services that stand behind an `api-gateway` that handler authentication.